Amy Poehler: Activism and beliefs

 Poehler has championed a number of social and political causes.
 In 2012, she collaborated with the National Domestic Workers Alliance to film a public service announcement (PSA) to draw attention to the proposed California Domestic Worker Bill of Rights.
 The law, providing overtime pay to domestic workers, was signed into law the following year.
 Poehler also supported One Fair Wage, a campaign to require New York businesses to pay tipped workers the general minimum wage.
 Poehler has served as a celebrity ambassador for Worldwide Orphans Foundation, traveling to Haiti in 2013.
 The following year, Poehler joined Michelle Obama in Miami to celebrate the four year anniversary of her Let's Move! youth health initiative.

-Poehler's memoir, Yes Please, was published on October 28, 2014.
+Poehler's memoir, Yes Please, was published on October 28, 2014, by HarperCollins imprint Dey Street.
 She explained in a promotional interview with National Public Radio (NPR) that she was "used to writing in characters and not really writing about myself... it was easier to share the early parts of my life rather than my own current events."
 Topics covered in the book include body image, parenthood, and learning about the limitations of physical appearance.
 The book debuted at number one on The New York Times Best Seller list.